Time To Focus on You

 Mental suffering comes in many forms whether you are struggling with agonising symptoms of depression, anxiety, bodily pain or experience distressing feelings of anger and rage, shame, guilt, hopelessness, emptiness and even despair.

-Perhaps there is a sense of being stuck, not being able to see clearly, losing your mind or a terrifying loss of meaning.
+Perhaps there is a sense of being stuck, not being able to see clearly, losing your mind or a terrifying lack of meaning.
 Sometimes it can show up as a mood of unlovability, a feeling of not being good enough or a sense you have become someone you don’t like.

-Such suffering can be triggered and exacerbated by changes in one’s life situation, periods of transition, relationship difficulties, health issues, losses and bereavement.
+Such suffering can be triggered and exacerbated by changes in one’s life situation, periods of transition, relationship difficulties, health issues, loss and bereavement.
 There is a sense that something needs to shift, something needs to change, that you can endure no longer, but how to go about it?

 How Can Counselling Help Me?

 Just as we take care of our bodies, a vital element of self-care is devoting focused time and energy to exploring and understanding our thoughts and feelings.

 Allowing yourself to articulate unbearable anxieties, difficult states of mind, unacceptable feelings and thoughts with the help of an experienced and empathic professional can be a way forward.

 Counselling and psychotherapy offer a private and safe space to take stock, connect, process and reflect on your life in an accepting and non-intrusive relationship.